forkmeharderdaddy/grokdaddy/README.md

 Ever stare at a function and think, “Huh, what’s this doing?”
 Place your cursor on a function, use this command, and Grok will explain it or offer tips.
 It’s like pointing at a specific gadget in your code and having Grok say, “Oh, here’s how that works!”—super handy for quick clarity.

+#### Ask Grok: Selected Text

+Allows users to ask Grok a question about the currently selected text in the active tab of Visual Studio Code.
+This command leverages Grok's capabilities to provide insights, explanations, or answers based on the highlighted text.

 ## Contribute

 Love using the Simply Grok for VSCode to supercharge your coding with Grok’s smarts?
 We’d love for you to jump in and help make it even better!
 Whether you’re a pro at VS Code extensions, a wizard with ideas, or just excited to tweak something small, your contribution could make a big difference.